Epilepsy

 Epilepsy Awareness Month: Show you care by being aware

-Autumn is an important time for those with epilepsy and for the people who love and support them; SUDEP Action Day was on October 23rd and Epilepsy Awareness Month starts in November.
+Autumn is an important time for those living with epilepsy and for the people who love and support them; SUDEP Action Day was on October 18th this year and Epilepsy Awareness Month starts in November.

 Although epilepsy is one of the most common neurological conditions, the general public still knows so little about it.
 (1) And so it remains for many, a mysterious malady.
 This general lack of knowledge leads to misconceptions and fear, mainly stemming from not knowing how to help during a seizure.

-Better understanding epilepsy and providing tools to help people with the condition and their caregivers lead better lives is at the heart of what we do.
-We’d like to do our part by informing on what epilepsy really is, eliminate the fear surrounding it, and show that you can live with it and still follow the things that pull at you, see where intuitions take you, and embrace the sweet complexity of life, like everyone else.
+Providing a better understanding of epilepsy and tools to help people with the condition and their caregivers is at the heart of what we do.
+We’d like to do our part by informing you on what epilepsy really is, eliminate the fear surrounding it, and show you that epilepsy doesn’t need to hold you back from achieving all that you want to.

 What is epilepsy?